WirelessIoTSolutions/dt-corporate-nb-iot-hackathon/tuino_demo_rfid_reader/README_wiegand.md

 # Notes

 You have to use Grove 4 pin male/female jumper to Grove 4 pin conversion cable for this project.
 The tuino has a voltage of 3.3V while the 125kHz RFID reader has 5V.
 The output format ist Wiegand.
+Set the jumper of the 125 kHz RFID reader to the right two pins.

 # Setup